 - local baby freebies

 NOTE: Before I start talking about the baby registries, do keep in mind that there’s no limit as to how many registries you want to sign up for, so if you want to sign up for 10 retailers, do it!
 Doing so will still entitle you to all of the freebies I mention below.
+These are great free baby stuff for expecting mothers options.

 Amazon Baby Registry